-Ice Cream Shops Near Manhattan and Brooklyn Parks
+Ice Cream Shops Near Great Playgrounds in Brooklyn and Manhattan

 Here are some of my favorite spots to grab a scoop, plus fun places to play before or after.

 This beloved mini-chain uses dairy from New York State grass-fed cows, organic sugar, and no additives, preservatives or corn syrup.
 If you like lots of mix-ins and wacky flavors, it's not the parlor for you.
 The folks at Blue Marble use seasonal ingredients and their strawberry is out of this world, especially when it sits atop a scoop of dark chocolate.

 Where to Play: The Prospect Heights shop (186 Underhill Avenue between Sterling Place and St Johns Place) is just a few blocks away from Underhill Playground (Underhill Avenue at Prospect Place), where you'll find swings, slides, a few sprinklers and a pair of play structures, one for preschoolers, the other for big kids.
 The playground's also full of communal toys and ride-on cars.

 Uncle Louie G's.
 Photo courtesy of the shop